Dauriel/h2o_wildfires/wave-app-new/data/model.md

 - All of the training images are set during the day.
 Another way of improving the model would be considering different contexts (day, night, etc).
 Creating a more homogeneous dataset would definitely improve the capability of our model to generalize to other contexts.
 - All images come from the same camera.
 Increase the spectrum of image sizes and resolutions in the dataset would improve the performance of the model.
 - Increasing the size of the dataset should also improve the model.
-- We did not use any augmentation when training the model.
+- We did not use any data augmentation when training the model.
 Using some simple augmentations, like HorizontalFlip or CLAHE would also improve this.
 - Adding cloud images should also improve the robustness of the model.